tpwo/pg-latex/README.md

 The template provided in this repo should be compatible with both English and Polish.
 However, not all language-specific settings can coexist thus [polish](https://github.com/trivvz/pg-latex/tree/polish) branch was introduced.
-`master` branch corresponds to the English version.
+`main` branch corresponds to the English version.

 ## Suggested setup process